HabbaHen/reverse_harmony/build_how_to/windows/README.md

 Before building NSIS installer for Windows, you need to run `compile_resources.sh` script on any system which can run `bash` scripts.
 Only after the script updates `resources.py` file, you can proceed with building NSIS installer.

-Download all required python libraries and `pyinstaller`:
+Download all required python libraries:

 ```
 pip install -r requirements.txt
-pip install pyinstaller==6.8.0
 ```

 Now, just run PowerShell script to build NSIS installer: